Lavender Lemonade

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Looking for a floral twist on classic lemonade?
-This 4-ingredient caffeine-free lavender lemonade is calming, refreshing, and ready in minutes.
+This 4-ingredient caffeine-free lavender lemonade is refreshing and ready in minutes.

 Lavender Lemonade in clear glass with sliced lemons.